arnaudrenaud/command-line-data-wrangling/readme.md

     !cat *.tsv > all_doi_and_pubmed_citations.tsv

 This is it.
-We can check the list of the TSV files and notice the newly created `all_doi_and_pubmed_citations.tsv` weighs indeed the same as the sum of the other files:
+We can check the list of the TSV files and notice that the newly created `all_doi_and_pubmed_citations.tsv` weighs indeed the same as the sum of the other files:

     !ls -l *.tsv